 Broadcasters Pull the Plug Despite FCC Scrutiny

 TV Blackout Crisis: Blackouts Hit a Record in 2015 As Broadcasters Rake In More Money from Viewers

 TV blackouts hit a record in 2015, affecting over 12 million Americans.
-Since 2010, millions of Americans have seen dark screens and paid higher bills instead of watching their favorite channels due to nearly 600 broadcaster blackouts.
-Blackouts and TV bills have soared in the past five years.
+Since 2010, millions of Americans have seen dark screens instead of watching their favorite channels due to nearly 600 broadcaster blackouts.
+Blackouts have soared in the past five years.
 ATVA began keeping track of broadcaster blackouts in 2010.
 Since that time there have been:

 - 191 blackouts in 2015